-- o Type of action : C-MAPPER-INTRODUCTION - o RM-BIT field: if set to 1 in a C-MAPPER introduction message sent to 239.0.1.190, tells to all PIM-NG CLIENTS that only 1 RP exists in the domain .so the address of the C-MAPPER is the unicast address of C-RP. if this bit is not set to 1 then indicates to all

-PIM-NG CLIENTS that in order to find existing C-RPs they should read the contents of PIM domain topology table.

-- o A-BIT field: is set to 0 in this type.
-Its usage will be discussed later. - o GROUP and PRIORITY fields: 8 bit fields, and are set to all zeros when sending introduction to 239.0.1.190 .and clients won't read the contents of these fields. - o ZTCN-BIT field: if a C-MAPPER needs to inform ALL-PIM-NG-CLIENTS about a change it will set this bit, also if a C-MAPPER needs to inform a change in the domain to SC-MAPPER or PEER C-MAPPERs, it will set this bit .use will be discussed later. - o DOMAIN: indicates the domain in which a C-MAPPER resides.
-It can be used as either a security factor or as an scoping mechanism so that clients and C-RPs inside one domain wont react to the introductions sent from a C-MAPPER in another domain. - o PIM Domain topology table: when the RM-BIT is set the C-MAPPER won't send this table in its introductions sent to 239.0.1.190, unless an TR is considered in the domain.
+- o RM-BIT field : if set to 1 in a C-MAPPER introduction message sent to 239.0.1.190 , tells to all PIM-NG CLIENTS that only 1 RP exists in the domain .so the address of the C-MAPPER is the unicast address of C-RP .
+If this bit is not set to 1 then indicates to all PIM-NG CLIENTS that in order to find existing C-RPs they should read the contents of PDTT. - o A-BIT field: is set to 0 in this type.
+Its usage will be discussed later. - GROUP and PRIORITY fields: 8 bit fields, and are set to all zeros when sending introduction to 239.0.1.190 .and clients won't read the contents of these fields. - o ZTCN-BIT field : if a C-MAPPER needs to inform ALL-PIM-NG-CLIENTS about a change it will set this bit, also if a C-MAPPER needs to inform a change in the domain to SC-MAPPER or PEER C-MAPPERs, it will set this bit .use will be discussed later. - O DOMAIN: indicates the domain in which a C-MAPPER resides.
+It can be used as either a security factor or as an scoping mechanism so o Type: C-MAPPER-INTRODUCTION that clients and C-RPs inside one domain wont react to the introductions sent from a C-MAPPER in another domain.

+PIM Domain topology table (PDTT): when the RM-BIT is set the C-MAPPER won't send this table in its introductions sent to 239.0.1.190, unless a TR is considered in the domain.